The Toast Derivation: Plot

 Due to Leonard and Priya's relationship, the gang begins to have dinner at Raj's place instead of Leonard and Sheldon's apartment.
 This upsets Sheldon, who dislikes change and constantly complains when eating dinner at Raj's apartment.
 Sheldon goes to the Cheesecake Factory where he converses with Penny at the bar and Amy over the phone.
 Penny tells Sheldon that he will have to deal with hanging out at Raj's more often, and Amy agrees, claiming that Leonard is the "nucleus" of their social group and that "where he goes, the group goes".

-To make Leonard jealous, Sheldon invites several other men to have dinner in his apartment and sends a tweet to LeVar Burton, asking him to come.
-After the other guests have arrived, they introduce themselves, although Sheldon realizes that he does not particularly like his guests: Stuart came because he is in financial distress and wanted a hot shower; Barry only came because Sheldon said there would be a raffle; Zack is extremely unintelligent.
-Sheldon's plans are dismissed: instead, Zack tells dating stories and they sing karaoke.
+To make Leonard jealous, Sheldon invites several of the group's acquaintances to have dinner in his apartment and sends a tweet to the actor LeVar Burton, asking him to come.
+After the other guests (not including Burton) have arrived, they introduce themselves, although Sheldon realizes that he does not particularly like them: Stuart came because he is in financial distress and wanted a hot shower; Barry only came because Sheldon said there would be a raffle; Zack is extremely unintelligent.
+Sheldon's plans are dismissed; instead, Zack tells dating stories and they sing karaoke.
 Sheldon eventually leaves, missing his own friends.

 At Raj's apartment, the gang realise they miss Sheldon and his eccentric habits.
 They reminisce about previous events (such as Sheldon getting a loom).
 When Sheldon arrives to have dinner with them, he slowly begins to warm up to Priya after being slightly impressed with her knowledge and her cooking.

 Meanwhile, Bernadette and Amy try to take Penny out dancing to get her mind off Leonard and Priya.
-Penny agrees to go provided that they do not pester her about it, but Amy finds the snowflake Leonard gave Penny when he went to the North Pole, causing Penny's feelings for Leonard to resurface.
+Penny agrees to go provided that they do not pester her about it anymore, but Amy finds the snowflake Leonard gave Penny when he went to the North Pole, causing Penny's feelings for Leonard to resurface.
 Penny goes out anyway with the intention of having a one-night stand.

 In the final scene, LeVar Burton arrives at Sheldon's apartment, but upon seeing Sheldon's guests singing "Walking on Sunshine" badly, with Stuart in a towel after having recently showered, he leaves unseen.